 A small business entity can choose to claim deductions under either the simplified depreciation rules or the uniform capital allowance (UCA) rules for certain depreciating assets used in the course of carrying on a business of primary production.
 The choice is available for water facilities and depreciating assets relating to landcare operations, electricity connections and telephone lines.
 Once you have made the choice, it cannot be changed.

 For horticultural plants (including grapevines) you must use the UCA provisions.

-For more information about the general rules for using the simplified depreciation rules, see Guide to depreciating assets 2010 (NAT 1996).
-To get this publication, see page 10.
+For more information about the general rules for using the simplified depreciation rules, see Guide to depreciating assets 2012 (NAT 1996) at www.ato.gov.au